mitmedialab/prg-raise-playground/README.md

 ## ⚡ Quick Start

-### Project setup
+### 🚧 Project setup

-Assuming:
+**Assuming you have:**
 - Node 16 is installed (if not, jump to: ...)
+- VS Code installed with Typescript Extension added (if not, jump to: ...)

-Run the following from the command line (NOTE: Check on windows git-bash):
+Run the following from the command line (NOTE for @parker: Check on windows git-bash):

 ```shell script
 git clone git@github.com:mitmedialab/prg-extension-boilerplate.git